The Stars Fell on Henrietta

 The Stars Fell on Henrietta is a 1995 American drama film from Warner Bros., directed by James Keach and produced by Clint Eastwood.
 The film is based on a short story written by Winifred Sanford titled "Luck".
 The script for the film was penned by Philip Railsback, who is Sanford's grandson.

 Plot

 The setting is early America during the oil boom.
-An elderly, down on his luck 'oil man', Mr. Cox (Robert Duvall) finds himself in the town of Henrietta.
-Using unconventional methods, he convinces himself and local Don Day (Aidan Quinn) that there is oil on Day's land.
-The financially strapped Day puts everything into finding oil...but at what cost?
+An elderly, down on his luck 'oil man', Mr. Cox finds himself in the town of Henrietta.
+Using unconventional methods, he convinces himself and local Don Day that there is oil on Day's land.
+The financially strapped Day puts everything into finding oil... but at what cost?